-And when you think about it – this new paradigm brought upon us by the peer-to-peer society matches what PR is all about perfectly – publics and relations!
+The new paradigm brought upon us by the peer-to-peer society matches what PR is all about perfectly – publics and relations.

 But can The Stockholm Accords be a stepping stone towards such a reality?
 Let me put it this way; I am 30 years old, I have been passionately determined to change the way traditional PR has been done for some 10 years already, and I plan to fight a good fight for what I firmly believe that modern PR should be about – hopefully for another 70 years or so.
 For me the question is not whether The Stockholm Accords will reflect the realities of modern PR or not…

 Given my line of reasoning, the key strategic question might actually be this one:

 Will we – the many passionate young PR professionals who sees nothing but opportunity for our industry in this magnificent shift – will we be passionate and highly engaged ambassadors for The Stockholm Accords or will we choose not to be?

 John Paluszek, the Chairman of Global Alliance, is speaking of harmony.
 This rhymes of course with the idea of sustainability, the basis of the Stockholm Accords.
 Of course, I’ve got things to say about this:

 PR for establishing harmony and sustainability is good.
 But what about PR for advancing business?
 What about PR for corporate risk-taking?